New York City Guide

 18. Porterhouse Steak From Peter Luger Steak House

-This iconic steakhouse has been around for over 130 years and is known as one of the best places to eat in New York.
-Selling some of the most top-tier NYC foods, Peter Luger Steak House is known for their dry-aged meats, especially their massive, juicy porterhouse.
 Dinner here is always a special occasion, so if you’re in the mood to treat yourself or if you’re going on a date night in NYC, this is the dish to order.
-Tip: There is also a lot of hype surrounding the Peter Luger burger.
+Tip: There is also a lot of hype surrounding another must-try food in NYC — the Peter Luger Burger.

 Peter Luger Steak House | 178 Broadway, New York, NY 11211 | $$$$

-Although we already recommended a few killer pizza spots, Artichoke Basille’s Pizza deserves its own mention.
-Since pizza is one of the iconic NYC foods, many chefs have gotten creative with the dish, and no one does a unique pizza like this popular spot.
+Although we’ve already recommended a few killer pizza spots, Artichoke Basille’s Pizza deserves its own mention.
+Since pizza is one of the iconic NYC foods, many chefs in the city have gotten creative with the dish.
+However, we’d be remiss not to tell you that no one does a unique pizza like this popular family-friendly restaurant in NYC, where the whole gang’s taste preferences will be met.

-Here, you can order a thick, gooey, uber-cheesy artichoke slice that tastes like your favorite spinach and artichoke dip on a slice of pizza.
-Simply put, it is to die for.
-Keep your appetite open for a slice piled with juicy crab meat or a ricotta-studded Staten Island slice.
+Here, you can order the best pizza in Manhattan in the form of a thick, gooey, uber-cheesy artichoke slice that tastes like your favorite spinach and artichoke dip.
+Simply put, it is a NYC food to die for.
+If you’re feeling extra ravenous, keep your appetite open for a slice piled with juicy crab meat, or a ricotta-studded Staten Island slice.

 Artichoke Basille's Pizza | Multiple Locations | $$

-slice of artichoke pizza from artichoke basille's pizza in nyc
+A slice of artichoke pizza from Artichoke Basille's Pizza in NYC

 via Artichoke Basille's Pizza